 This just-released report from Victoria COSS highlights the current and potential contribution that the non-profit sector makes to civil defence and emergency management.

 Governments should begin harnessing the power of community organisations in disaster planning, according to a new report from the Victorian Council of Social Service.

 The emergency management sector is increasingly looking to foster community resilience as a way of helping communities prepare for, respond to and recover from natural disasters and emergency events.

 Building resilience has been the core focus of the community sector for decades – community organisations are embedded in their local communities, build and maintain social connections and networks, and develop the strengths of people and families, all of which contribute to resilience.
 And they are ready to do more.

-VCOSS’ new report, Building resilient communities: Working with the community sector for enhanced emergency management, outlines how leveraging the resources, knowledge and skills of community organisations can significantly enhance Victorian communities’ resilience to emergencies and disasters.
+This new report from VCOSS outlines how leveraging the resources, knowledge and skills of community organisations can significantly enhance Victorian communities’ resilience to emergencies and disasters.